absolunet/docs-node-ioc/src/docs/06_going-deeper/01_exception-handling/en.md

 For instance, a `404 Not Found.` error will attempt to render the `errors.404` view.
 The `errors.generic` view is used by default if the current error code cannot be found.
 And if the `errors.generic` view cannot be found, a simple `Something went wrong...` text is rendered.
-If the `translator` service is available, it will uses it to translate the default text, such as `Quelque chose a mal tourné...` in french.
+If the `translator` service is available, it will use it to translate the default text, such as `Quelque chose a mal tourné...` in french.